Neighbourhood Legal Services

 The partnership is funded through Legal Aid Ontario with in-kind contributions from all partners.

-We primarily support rostered patients of the St. Michael’s Hospital Academic Family Health Team (FHT) who are low-income and facing legal issues that affect health and well-being (for example, discrimination, safety, employment, family, or housing).
+We primarily support rostered patients of the St. Michael’s Hospital Academic Family Health Team (SMHAFHT) who are low-income and facing legal issues that affect health and well-being (for example, discrimination, safety, employment, family, or housing).
 If you’re not rostered with the SMH FHT, we’ll do our best to connect you with the right community legal service.

 Our mission statement helps guide us in our goals to: